james-bowman/sparse/README.md

     * Other Formats:
         * [Binary (Bit) vectors](https://en.wikipedia.org/wiki/Bit_array) and matrices
 * Matrix multiplication, addition and subtraction and vector dot products.
-* Binary Vector and Matrix types for efficient binary/bit vectors (elements are 0 or 1).

 ## Usage